gocd/docs.go.cd/content/configuration/configuration_reference.md

 ## &lt;ant&gt; {#ant}

 Specifies an Ant build to run.
 Ant is assumed to be present from the command line on the agent.
-Go depends on and uses JDK 1.6.
-If JDK 1.4 or 1.5 binaries are required by a build, it can be specified in the Ant [javac](https://ant.apache.org/manual/Tasks/javac.html) task.

 All paths specified are relative to the pipeline working directory.